scottiiiOnTheSide/Portfolio_dev/devNotes.md

 ## Portfolio Site - Development Version

 #05.
+25. 2023
+@0050 functionality for opening requestForm and closing it.

+	  Next:
+	  - lil bounce animation for the mouse
+	  - Desktop styles
+	  - connect form to email.jss

+#05.
 23. 2023
 @2210 Built requestForm modal for services page

 	  Next: desktop styles for everything on page

+	  List all needed JS functions:
+	  - disable scroll on body while modal is up

 #05.
 22. 2023
 @2340 HTML & CSS(for mobile) complete regarding initial section of Services page